SteveBarnett/Remixing/_includes/themes/2026/march.md

 - **Vocation**
     - **Focus: "This is for everyone"**.
 Prepping talks, writing (blog post(s)).
-    - → "New / More / Faster" post
-        - Link to the human impact
-        - Check bookmarks
-        - "Save on influencer-loved picks" on Amazon 😬
     - A11y Camp pitch(es), Sydney 23–25 November, CFPs close 12 April
     - Inclusive Design 24 pitch(es), CFPs close 31 May
     - Claude counterweight `SKILL.md` sketch